babelfish-for-postgresql/babelfish_project_website/_client/csharp.md

 ```

 The code is relatively straightforward.
 First, a connection is allocated and
 opened.
 In C#, error handling can easily be done using try / catch.
-In our case
+In our case,
-the program simply terminates in case no connection can be opened.
+the program simply terminates in the event that no connection can be opened.

 Then we call the select\_all function.
-What it does is to create an SQL command
+What that function does is to create an SQL command
 which simply reads all the data in a 'sample' table and loops over all rows and
 all columns to display them on the screen.
 At the end, the SqlDataReader is
 closed.
 This constitutes a simple example showing how data can easily be extracted from
 Babelfish.

 The next thing is an example showing how to run a transaction.
 The way to do
 that is to run the BeginTransaction method.
-After running the SQL we can commit
+After running the SQL, we can commit
 the transaction.
 Error handling is done by the try / catch block.

 The code can be compiled using Microsoft Studio or any other tool of your
 choice.
 What is important to note is that you can implement code for Babelfish
-the same way you would normally implement code, talking to MS SQL directly.
+the same way you would normally implement code: by talking to MS SQL directly.